-Highlander AFS is the primary academic computing environment at NJIT.
-Highlander AFS, NJIT’s implementation of the Andrew File System (AFS) is a distributed computing environment comprised of multiple file and database servers and several hundred Unix, Windows, Linux, and Macintosh client computers.
-Highlander AFS provides a very broad spectrum of both commercial and open source application software, compilers, and utilities.
-Variations of AFS are used as the primary file management system at Carnegie Mellon University, Stanford University, University of Michigan, MIT, and hundreds of other education and research institutions.
+AFS is the primary academic computing environment at NJIT.
+The Andrew File System (AFS) is a distributed file system comprised of multiple file and database servers and several hundred MacOS, Linux, Unix, and Windows lient computers.
+A very wide spectrum of both open source and commercial applications, compilers, libraries, and utilities is available in AFS.
+AFS is well-established in higher education, being the primary file management system at Carnegie Mellon University, Stanford University, University of Michigan, MIT, and hundreds of other education and research institutions.

 Each student, faculty and staff member receives storage space on AFS.
 More information about this space can be found here.

-All personal web pages are stored on AFS.
-Students are sometimes asked to create websites for classes they might be enrolled in as well.
+Personal web pages are stored on AFS.
+Websites created by students in connection with their coursework are also stored on AFS.
 Web.njit.edu is the web server for AFS.
 All Highlander AFS users can create a website on AFS.
 Once your Highlander AFS account is configured for web hosting, it will have a URL in the form: http://web.njit.edu/~yourUCID.
-If you are hosting audio or video files, it will have a URL in the form: http://harp.njit.edu/~yourUCID.
+Audio and video files in AFS are served from harp.njit.edu.
+This is done automatically for faculty and staff; students must explicitly specify harp.njit.edu as the server for such files.
 More information on setting up your homepage can be found here.

 Online backups of AFS user accounts normally occur between 3 AM and 4 AM daily.
-The online backup consists of a snapshot of user directories (accounts), including course and project directories, that exist between the hours of 3 AM and 4 AM.
-These online backups are read-only: nothing in them can be modified.
+The online backup consists of a snapshot of user's account.
+It is available in the user's home directory as "BACKUP-AFS.ACCOUNT" These online backups are read-only; nothing in them can be modified.
 However, the owner of the backed up data can read and copy any file to another location.
 The AFS permissions in the online backup are exactly the same as the permissions in the account.
 Online backups do NOT count against a user's AFS disk quota.
 More information about AFS Backups can be found here.

 More about AFS...